Introduction

 Configuration

 Spotifyd is able to run without configuration at all and will assume default values for most of the fields.
-However, running without configuration will only allow you to connect to it via Spotify Connect if you're on the same network as the daemon
+However, running without configuration will only allow you to connect to it via Spotify Connect if you're on the same network as the daemon.

 [global]